-The Coast Guard proposes the establishment of a safety zone around the Thunder Horse Semi-Submersible facility, a petroleum and gas production facility in the Gulf of Mexico in Mississippi Canyon 778 (MC 778), located at position 28°11'26'' N, 88°29'44'' W.
+The Coast Guard proposes the establishment of a safety zone around the Marco Polo Tension Leg Platform (the Platform), a petroleum and gas production facility in the Gulf of Mexico.
+The platform is located in Green Canyon 608 (GC 608), at position 27°21'43.32'' N, 90°10'53.01'' W.

 This proposed safety zone is in the deepwater area of the Gulf of Mexico.
 For the purposes of this regulation it is considered to be in waters of 304.8 meters (1,000 feet) or greater depth extending to the limits of the Exclusive Economic Zone (EEZ) contiguous to the territorial sea of the United States and extending to a distance up to 200 nautical miles from the baseline from which the breadth of the sea is measured.
 Navigation in the area of the proposed safety zone consists of large commercial shipping vessels, fishing vessels, cruise ships, tugs with tows and the occasional recreational vessel.
 The deepwater area of the Gulf of Mexico also includes an extensive system of fairways.
-The fairway nearest the proposed safety zone is the South Pass (Mississippi River) Safety Fairway- South Pass to Sea Safety Fairway.
+The fairway nearest the proposed safety zone is the South of Gulf Safety Fairway.
 Significant amounts of vessel traffic occur in or near the various fairways in the deepwater area.

-British Petroleum America Inc., hereafter referred to as BP, has requested that the Coast Guard establish a safety zone in the Gulf of Mexico around the Thunder Horse Semi-Submersible facility.
+Anadarko Petroleum Corporation, hereafter referred to as Anadarko, has requested that the Coast Guard establish a safety zone in the Gulf of Mexico around the Marco Polo TLP.

-The request for the safety zone was made due to the high level of shipping activity around the facility and the associated safety concerns for both the onboard personnel and the environment.
-Information provided by BP to the Coast Guard indicates that the location, production levels, and personnel levels on board the facility make it highly likely that any allision with the facility or its mooring system would result in a catastrophic event.
+The request for the safety zone was made due to the high level of shipping activity around the site of the facility, high levels of production volumes, the number of personnel on board the platform, and environmental safety concerns.
+Anadarko indicated that the location, production level, and personnel levels on board the facility make it highly likely that any allision with the facility would result in a catastrophic event.

-The Coast Guard has evaluated BP's information and concerns against Eighth Coast Guard District criteria developed to determine if an Outer Continental Shelf facility qualifies for a safety zone.
-Several factors were considered to determine the necessity of a safety zone for the Thunder Horse Semi-Submersible facility: (1) The facility is located approximately 50 nautical miles south of the "South Pass (Mississippi River) Safety Fairway-South Pass to Sea Safety Fairway"; (2) the facility will have a high daily production capacity of petroleum oil and gas per day; (3) the facility will be manned; and (4) the facility will be of the semi-submersible type.
+The Coast Guard has evaluated Anadarko's information and concerns against Eighth Coast Guard District criteria developed to determine if an Outer Continental Shelf facility qualifies for a safety zone.
+Several factors were considered to determine the necessity of a safety zone for the Marco Polo Tension Leg Platform facility: (1) The facility is located approximately 35 nautical miles south-southwest of the South of Gulf Safety Fairway; (2) the facility has a high daily production capacity of petroleum oil and gas; (3) the facility is manned; and (4) the facility is a tension leg platform.

 We conclude that the risk of allision to the facility and the potential for loss of life and damage to the environment resulting from such an accident warrants the establishment of this proposed safety zone.
-The proposed rule would significantly reduce the threat of allisions, oil spills and natural gas releases and increase the safety of life, property, and the environment in the Gulf of Mexico.
+The proposed rule would significantly reduce the threat of allisions, oil spills and natural gas releases and increases the safety of life, property, and the environment in the Gulf of Mexico.
 This proposed regulation is issued pursuant to 14 U.S.C.
 85 and 43 U.S.C.
 1333 as set out in the authority citation for 33 CFR part 147.